Skip to main content

 lf init my-project

-This reaches the server (auto-started if needed) and writes llamafarm.yaml with default runtime, prompts, and RAG configuration.
+This creates llamafarm.yaml with default runtime, prompts, and RAG configuration.

 lf start